Fence Installation Cost in San Diego (2026)

 Community❓Common Questions

-Contractors in San Diego typically charge between $8 and $20 per linear foot for the removal and disposal of an existing fence.
-For a standard 150-foot perimeter, this adds $1,200 to $3,000 to the total project cost.
+Contractors in San Diego charge between $8 and $20 per linear foot for demolition and haul-away.
+For a standard 150-foot backyard, this adds $1,200 to $3,000 to the total project cost.

 📊Our Methodology